 Liver transplantation has been done successfully in patients with end-stage liver disease.

-Bilateral lung transplantation for severe lung disease is becoming more routine and more successful with experience and improved techniques.
-Among adults with CF, median survival posttransplant is about 9 years.
+Bilateral lung transplantation should be a consideration for patients with severe lung disease.
+Among adults with CF, median survival posttransplant is 9.5 years (10).

 Treatment references